yunseo-kim/yunseo-kim.github.io/_posts/en/2024-06-29-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-1.md

 ---
 ```

-While the title and description tags need to be translated into multiple languages when translating posts, for URL consistency, it's easier for maintenance to leave category and tag names untranslated in English.
-Therefore, I added the following instruction to prevent translation of tags other than 'title' and 'description':
+However, when translating posts, while the title and description tags need to be translated into multiple languages, it's more convenient for maintenance to leave the category and tag names in English without translation for consistency in post URLs.
+Therefore, the following instruction was added to ensure that tags other than 'title' and 'description' are not translated:

 ```xml
 - <condition>please do not modify the YAML front matter except for the 'title' and 'description' tags, \
   under any circumstances, regardless of the language you are translating to.</condition> \n\n\
 ```

-> The phrase "under any circumstances, regardless of the language you are translating to" was added to emphasize that other YAML front matter tags should **never** be modified.
+> The phrase "under any circumstances, regardless of the language you are translating to" was added to emphasize that other tags in the YAML front matter should not be modified **without exception**.
 {: .prompt-tip }

-##### Handling When Provided Original Text Contains Languages Other Than Source Language
+##### Handling Cases Where the Provided Original Text Includes Languages Other Than the Source Language
-When writing original text in Korean, when introducing the definition of a concept or using certain technical terms, there are often cases where English expressions are included in parentheses, such as '*중성자 감쇠 (Neutron Attenuation)*'.
-When translating such expressions, there was an issue with inconsistent translation methods, sometimes preserving parentheses and other times omitting the English in parentheses, so the following detailed guidelines were established:
+When writing the original text in Korean, there are often cases where English expressions are included in parentheses when introducing the definition of a concept or using certain technical terms, such as '*중성자 감쇠 (Neutron Attenuation)*'.
+When translating such expressions, there were issues with inconsistent translation methods, sometimes preserving the parentheses and other times omitting the English in parentheses.
+To address this, the following detailed guidelines were established:
-- For technical terms:
+- For technical terms,
-  - When translating into non-Roman alphabet-based languages like Japanese, maintain the format 'translated expression(English expression)'.
+  - When translating into languages not based on the Roman alphabet, such as Japanese, maintain the format 'translated expression(English expression)'.
-  - When translating into Roman alphabet-based languages like Spanish, Portuguese, or French, both 'translated expression' alone and 'translated expression(English expression)' are allowed, and Claude can autonomously choose whichever is more appropriate.
+  - When translating into Roman alphabet-based languages like Spanish, Portuguese, or French, both 'translated expression' alone and 'translated expression(English expression)' are allowed, and Claude is allowed to autonomously choose whichever is more appropriate.
-- For proper nouns, the original spelling must be preserved in the translation output in some form.
+- For proper nouns, the original spelling must be preserved in some form in the translation output.

 ```xml
 - <condition>The original text provided may contain parts written in languages other than {source_lang}.
 This is one of two cases. \n\